Illmatic: Songs

 The intro, "The Genesis", is composed as an aural montage that begins with the sound of an elevated train and an almost-inaudible voice rhyming beneath it.
 Over these sounds are two men arguing.
-It samples Grand Wizard Theodore's "Subway Theme" from the 1983 film Wild Style, the first major hip hop motion picture.
+It samples Grand Wizard Theodore's "Subway Theme" from the 1983 film Wild Style, the first major hip-hop motion picture.
 Nas made another ode to Wild Style, while shooting the music video for his single, "It Ain't Hard to Tell", on the same stage as the final scene for the film.
 His verse on "Live at the Barbeque" is played in the background of "The Genesis".
 According to music writer Mickey Hess, in the intro, "Nas tells us everything he wants us to know about him.
 The train is shorthand for New York; the barely discernible rap is, in fact, his "Live at the Barbeque" verse; and the dialogue comes from Wild Style, one of the earliest movies to focus on hip hop culture.
 Each of these is a point of genesis.
 New York for Nas as a person, 'Live at the Barbeque' for Nas the rapper, and Wild Style, symbolically at least, for hip hop itself.
 These are my roots, Nas was saying, and he proceeded to demonstrate exactly what those roots had yielded."

-Setting the general grimy, yet melodic, tone of the album, "N.Y.
-State of Mind" features a dark, jazzy piano sample courtesy of DJ Premier.
-It opens with high-pitched guitar notes looped from jazz and funk musician Donald Byrd's "Flight Time" (1972), while the prominent groove of piano notes was sampled from the Joe Chambers composition "Mind Rain" (1978).
+Described by Billboard as a "gritty, cinematic portrayal of life in New York City", "N.Y.
+State of Mind" features a dark, jazzy piano sample.
+It opens with high-pitched guitar notes looped from jazz and funk musician Donald Byrd's "Flight Time" (1972), while the prominent groove of piano notes was sampled from the Joe Chambers' composition "Mind Rain" (1978).
 The lyrics of "N.Y.
 State of Mind" have Nas recounting his participation in gang violence and philosophizing that "Life is parallel to Hell, but I must maintain", while his rapping spans over forty bars.
 "N.Y.
 State of Mind" focuses on a mindstate that a person obtains from living in Nas' impoverished environment.
 Critic Marc Hill of PopMatters wrote that the song "provides as clear a depiction of ghetto life as a Gordon Parks photograph or a Langston Hughes poem."